JusKIdding/sw-part2-dana/README.md

 For Sunway Part 2 Asessment from candidate Dana

 Please note:
 The BE is developed from scratch using Spring Boot Framework.
-The BE is developed using Angular Framework.
+The FE is developed using Angular Framework.
 Experience is limited to maintenance of FE and BE systems.

 I apologize if the codes doesn't look too clean or optimize according to Part 2 of the IT assessment.
 ***